 There may be labeling differences among pharmaceutically equivalent products that require attention on the part of the health professional.
 For example, pharmaceutically equivalent powders to be reconstituted for administration as oral or injectable liquids may vary with respect to their expiration time or storage conditions after reconstitution.
 An FDA evaluation that such products are therapeutically equivalent is applicable only when each product is reconstituted, stored, and used under the conditions specified in the labeling of that product.

-The Agency will use notes in this publication to point out special situations such as potential differences between two drug products that have been evaluated as bioequivalent and otherwise therapeutically equivalent, when they should be brought to the attention of health professionals.
-These notes are contained in Description of Special Situations.
+The Agency may use notes in this publication to point out special situations such as potential differences between two drug products that have been evaluated as bioequivalent and otherwise therapeutically equivalent, when they should be brought to the attention of health professionals.
+These notes are contained in Section 1.8, Description of Certain Special Situations.

 For example, in rare instances, there may be variations among therapeutically equivalent products in their use or in conditions of administration.
 Such differences may be due to patent or exclusivity rights associated with such use.
-When such variations may, in the Agency's opinion, affect prescribing or substitution decisions by health professionals, a note will be added to Description of Special Situations.
+When such variations may, in the Agency's opinion, affect prescribing or substitution decisions by health professionals, a note may be added to Section 1.8.